ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 	*
 		- w

-		- is an optional one-dimensional array of size m and type T that holds the values $w$ of the weights on the residuals in the least-squares objective function.
-It need not be set if the weights are all ones, and in this case can be NULL.
+		- is an optional one-dimensional array of size o and type T that holds the values $w$ of the weights on the residuals in the least-squares objective function.
+It need not be set if the weights are all ones, and in this case can be C_NULL.

 .. index:: pair: function; blls_information
 .. _doxid-galahad__blls_8h_1a457b8ee7c630715bcb43427f254b555f: